awslabs/ecr-cleanup-lambda/README.md

 **NOTE**: This flag has no affect if used without *-ignoretagsregex*

-`python main.py –dryrun False –imagestokeep 20 –region us-west-2 -ignoretagsregex release|archive -strictIgnore true`
+`python main.py –dryrun False –imagestokeep 20 –region us-west-2 -ignoretagsregex release|archive -strictignore true`